-The midwife or specialist doctor you choose to care for you is responsible for your care throughout your pregnancy, labour and birth, and for your and your baby’s care until baby is 6 weeks old.
-They (or their backup) will be available 24 hours a day, 7 days a week.
-They will provide you with care and information about the choices you can make.
+The midwife or specialist doctor you choose to care for you is your care provider, and responsible for your care throughout your pregnancy, labour and birth.
+They will also care for you and your baby until your baby is 6 weeks old, and provide you with the information you need to make decisions around your pregnancy and birth.

 You should expect your midwife or specialist doctor to: